 The term vintage encompasses many categories of jewelry, spanning over past decades from varying eras of style.
 Each category can contain pieces ranging in value from a few dollars to thousands of dollars.
-If you have pieces of jewelry that you are interested in learning the value, whether it is for insurance purposes, resale or merely for your own knowledge, an appraisal expert can help!
+If you have pieces of jewelry that you are interested in learning the value, whether it is for insurance purposes, resale, or merely for your own knowledge, an appraisal expert can help!

 Knowing what category of vintage jewelry your piece or pieces falls within can help you find the right appraisal expert to value your items.
 If you’re unsure, that’s alright, an appraisal expert should be able to provide you additional information about your jewelry.

-Vintage Jewelry Verses Antique Jewelry?
+Vintage Jewelry Versus Antique Jewelry?

 - Victorian– Jewelry designed and created between 1837 and 1901, when Queen Victoria reigned over Britain.
 Due to the long time period, Victorian pieces range in style from delicate designs to intricate statement pieces.